Asteria Advisory – One Year On!

 • Governance and Change Management — Build cross-functional teams to maintain trust, train personnel on AI limitations, and establish incident-sharing protocols to accelerate industry learning.

-These principles are not theoretical—they are the difference between isolated pilots that fizzle and scaled deployments that deliver sustained value.
+These principles are not theoretical.
+They are the difference between isolated pilots that fizzle and scaled deployments that deliver sustained value.
 Organizations that invest in resilience engineering upfront avoid the “big bets, big failures” pattern seen in some enterprise AI initiatives.

 The liabilities can be enormous – ranging from customer complaints to severe damage to an infrastructure.